phtu-cs/Elevator/README.md

 The output will be

 > Wrong format!
 Please input again! (e.g. "down 9", "up 5", "to 4") Note there is no "down 1" and "up 10"

+[log.txt](log.txt) will log output of the program.
+An example is given in the repo.